 Address: Schloß Nymphenburg 208, 80638 München, Germany

-The Marsttallmuseum remains one of the best museums in Munich for the display of court carriages in the world.
+The Marsttallmuseum remains one of the best museums in Munich to display court carriages in the world.
 It is situated on the South Wing of Nymphenburg Palace.

 There is a vehicle park from the Bavarian era on display.
-The collection in the museum provides a detailed overview of the development of the carriages from the end of the 17th century up to the end of the 19th century.
-There are several exhibits of the 17th century to the 19th century from countries like Germany, England, France.
+The collection in the museum provides a detailed overview of the development of carriages from the end of the 17th century to the end of the 19th century.
+There are several exhibits from the 17th century to the 19th century from countries like Germany, England, and France.

-One would find the splendid chariot of Elector Charles Albert (1726-1745), which was used during the occasion of his coronation as Holy Roman Emperor in 1742.
-There we also find the two coronation carriages of King Maximilian I Joseph (1799-1825).
+The museum displays royal coaches, sleds, barouches, litter, and carousels.
+One would find the splendid chariot of Elector Charles Albert (1726-1745), used during his coronation as Holy Roman Emperor in 1742.
+There, we also find the two coronation carriages of King Maximilian I Joseph (1799-1825).

-The five carriages and sleds built for King Ludwig II (1864-1886) were added in 1886 right after his death.
-There is also portray gallery of horses made by the painter Friedrich Wilhelm Pfeiffer.
+The five carriages and sleds built for King Ludwig II (1864-1886) were added in 1886, right after his death.
+There is also a portrait gallery of horses by painter Friedrich Wilhelm Pfeiffer.
 Another display is the coaches from the time of Prince Regent Luitpold (1866-1912).

-Also in display since 2012, the Hercules sled of the Bavarian Elector Max Emanuel (1679-1726) and the litter of his first consort.
+Also displayed since 2012 are the Hercules sled of the Bavarian Elector Max Emanuel (1679-1726) and the litter of his first consort.
 The Austrian princess, Maria Antonia, is also displayed there.

 See Related: Best Things to Do in Dortmund